 "I remember a thank you note sent to me from a local farm family.
 They were watching our team's storm coverage and were able to get grandma to safety before a storms destroyed her trailer home.
 That's what it's about."

 Apart from watching the weather, John enjoys being in it, with outdoor interests as well as the arts.
-He enjoys "attempting" to play guitar.
-A lover of motorsports, the 'racer want-to-be' is learning race craft, with the ultimate goal of driving shifter karts.
-He enjoys skiing, backpacking, and climbing (if the knees hold out).
+He enjoys “attempting” to play guitar.
+A lover of motorsports, the ‘racer want-to-be’ is learning race craft, with the ultimate goal of driving shifter karts.
+He enjoys playing on a senior-league national traveling softball team, skiing, backpacking and climbing.

 It was at the conclusion of a hike up a prominent 14,000-foot peak in Colorado that he proposed to his wife, Susan, leaving here utterly breathless "Thin air will do that to you.... had nothing to do with me."